hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 ## Register 3PAR StoreServ Common Provisioning Groups (CPGs) {#registering-cpg}

 Once you register the 3PAR device, choose the CPGs for your cloud.
-CPG (Common Provisioning Group) is a fundamental unit that can be configured as a Cinder back end.
+CPG (Common Provisioning Group) is a fundamental unit that can be configured as a Cinder backend.
 A single HP 3PAR StoreServ may have multiple CPGs.
 You can choose and allocate them to the cloud as a per your requirement. <!---First register the CPG in Sirius and then configure the CPG as backend for Overcloud Cinder service.
 You can register a few CPGs and allocate them as and when required.
 The Cinder configuration file is updated only during the allocation, the registeration of the CPG just updates the Sirius database.-->

 **Note**: Only registered CPG(s) can be configured as a storage backend for Cinder.